Ecotricity: Nemesis

-Vehicle recharging
+Vehicle recharging (2011 to 2021)

-In July 2011 Ecotricity launched a free vehicle charging network sited around the country at 14 of the Welcome Break Motorway service areas, linking London in the south with Exeter in the west and Edinburgh in the north.
-The charging points were initially equipped with both a UK standard 13amp domestic socket and a high power IEC 62196 32amp 3-phase socket.
-It is to build wind turbines and vehicle charging points at RoadChef sites across the UK to allow vehicles to recharge directly from the wind.
+In July 2011, Ecotricity launched a free electric vehicle charging network, sited around the country at 14 of the Welcome Break Motorway service areas, linking London in the south with Exeter in the west and Edinburgh in the north.
+The charging points were initially equipped with both a UK-standard 13-amp domestic socket and an IEC 62196 32-amp 3-phase socket.
+There were plans for charging points at RoadChef sites also.

-In October 2012 the company started to add 50 kW CHAdeMO fast charging to its charging stations allowing compatible cars to recharge within 30 minutes.
-In April 2014 it was announced that it would be adding support for Combined Charging System connectors from May and the September had over 120 chargers.

-In May 2014 it brought an interim high-court injunction against electric car manufacturer Tesla over its vehicle charging network; this was resolved in an out of court settlement.
+In October 2012, the company started to add 50 kW CHAdeMO fast charging stations, allowing compatible cars to recharge within 30 minutes.
+In April 2014, it was announced that support for Combined Charging System connectors would be added, and by September Ecotricity had over 120 chargers, branded as the Electric Highway.
+In May 2014, Ecotricity brought an interim High Court injunction against electric car manufacturer Tesla over its vehicle charging network; this was resolved in an out of court settlement.

-In 2014 the Ecotricity vehicle charging network had sporadic software problems to do with the addition of a new connector which left some chargers not working or not connecting to specific cars.
+In 2014, the Ecotricity vehicle charging network had sporadic software issues after the addition of a new connector which left some chargers not working or not connecting to specific cars.

-As of December 2014 it covered 90% of the motorway service stations including Land's End and John o' Groats.
-By December 2015 it had 6,500 members using it once a week or more, and the network, which had hitherto been free of charge, would henceforth require payment.
-In an interview in March 2016 Vince announced that payment would start in a couple of months and the money from it would be used to improve and extend the network.

-From 11 July 2016 Ecotricity started charging £5 for a 20-minute fast-charge, later changed to £6 for 30 minutes but kept it free for customers of Ecotricity.
-Following feedback from customers, a balance between the needs of EV drivers and PHEV drivers has led to a £3 connection fee, waived for Ecotricity customers, and 17p per KWh.
+In December 2014, the network covered 90% of the UK's motorway service stations, with sites also at Land's End and John o' Groats.
+By December 2015, it had 6,500 members using it once a week or more, and the network, which had hitherto been free to use, began to require payment.
+From 11 July 2016, a 20-minute fast-charge cost £5, later changed to £6 for 30 minutes, but charges remained free for customers of Ecotricity.
+Following feedback from users, a balance between the needs of EV drivers and PHEV drivers led to a £3 connection fee, waived for Ecotricity customers, and 17p per KWh.